cast-org/figuration/site/4.0/components/cards.md

 Cards include a few options for working with images.
 Choose from embedding an image in a card, appending "image caps" at either end of a card, or overlaying images with card content.

-Images need to be wrapped with `.card-img` to prevent additional whitespace from appearing in some browsers, such as IE.
+Images need to be classed with `.card-img`, or the `.card-img-top`/`.card-img-bottom` variants, to prevent additional whitespace or altered aspect ratios from appearing in some browsers, such as IE.

 #### Standard Images